FIE450 Programming with Applications in Finance

 - price options by means of Monte-Carlo simulation;

 - compute risk measures.

-- utilize the obtained programming and modelling skills for solving problems in finance.
+- utilize the obtained programming and modeling skills for solving problems in finance.

 This course is taught using a combination of regular lectures and examples.
 The lectures are aimed at providing the core information about finance while the lecture examples shall help to comprehend and deepen the understanding of the key ideas of the lecture.
 The examples shall be worked out and implemented in R by each student individually.
 To encourage students to solve all the examples on their own there will be no code snippets made available by the lecturer; only the solutions.